500Foods/WelcomeToTroodon/docs/level_1/grease.md

 - An unusual amount of dust or debris has accumulated on the rails.
 - It has been more than 2,000 print-hours since the last lubrication.

 ***NOTE: As of this writing, the Troodon 2.0 Pro printer ships with none of the rails lubricated.
 They include lubricant in the box, but not the syringes.
-It isn't labeled but appears to be white lithium grease (NLGI 2).***
+The fine print on the tube states it is Type GT-01 and contains mineral oil and lithium soap thickener.***

 Resources:
 - [Misumi: Installation and Maintenance of Linear Guides](https://us.misumi-ec.com/pdf/fa/2010/p0501.pdf)